 No, but Loan Interest Rebates have been paid in all but one year since 1955.

-For 2018, DCECU gave back 60% of the interest that members in good standing1 had paid on their eligible loans over the course of the year and gave them a cash reward equal to 60% of the interest they’d earned on their savings.
-Members in good standing1 also received rebates on Visa® Debit Card transactions.
+We gave back 40% of the interest that members in good standing1 had paid on their eligible loans over the course of 2020 and gave them a cash reward equal to 40% of the dividends/interest they’d earned on their savings during the year.
+Members in good standing1 also received a 0.125% rebate on their combined total signature-based and PIN-based Visa® Debit Card purchases for 2020.

 As always, your Giveback money is all yours, and you can use it for anything you want.
 Build your savings.
 Invest in a moneymaking CD.
 Help your college student pay for tuition.
 Make a home repair.
 Pay off a debt.
 Start a vacation fund.